project-open-data/catalog-generator/readme.md

 ### Building

 * Use the command `grunt` to compile and compress all templates, coffeescript, and css files.
+If you don't have grunt installed, you will need to run `npm install -g grunt-cli` (or `sudo npm install -g grunt-cli` on OS X).
 * Use the command `jekyll` to initiate a server.
 The site will be available at `http://localhost:4000`.

 ### Additional Commands